BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 Fig. 7.22 shows how such a pretrained diffusion model can be used for inferencing.

+{width=75%}
 ![Fig. 7.22: Diffusion model](images/Diffusion_model.png)

 Input to the image generation is a textual prompt, e.g., "cat".
 This text is first tokenized and embedded like in LLMs (see last chapter).
 Then, an initial latent representation is generated, representing pure noise.
 Denoising is the heart of the diffusion model where generation takes place.
-Using the pre-trained UNet NN, the initial latent representation is stepwise (50-100 steps) transformed into a denoised, full latent representation.
+Using the pre-trained UNet, the initial latent representation is stepwise (50-100 steps) transformed into a denoised, full latent representation.
 Like in LLMs, an attention mechanism is used in all steps to align generation with the semantics from the text prompt.

 Finally, the trained decoder is applied to transform latent representation into a full-resolution image.